-Sources: With Magic Johnson in power, Lakers eyeing agent Rob Pelinka to become GM
+Sources: Lakers finalizing multiyear deal with agent Rob Pelinka to become GM

 After Myers signed a recent contract extension, it became clear to Lakers brass that it would be unable to lure Myers, league sources said.

-Within the Lakers’ new top circle of power, another sitting general manager who has been a significant source of intrigue for the freshly vacant L.A. general manager job: Portland’s Neil Olshey, league sources said.
+Within the Lakers’ new top circle of power, another sitting general manager was a significant source of intrigue for the freshly vacant general manager job: Portland’s Neil Olshey, league sources said.
 Olshey is a two-time runner-up for NBA Executive of the Year, including 2016 with the Blazers and 2011 as Clippers general manager after beating out the Lakers to acquire Chris Paul.

 In the cases of Myers and Olshey, it is extremely difficult to hire a general manager who’s under contract elsewhere.
-Rival owners generally aren’t interested in letting top-level executives leave for competitors, especially the Lakers.
+Rival owners generally aren’t interested in letting top-level executives leave for competitors, especially the Lakers, making Pelinka a more natural fit.

-Lakers assistant general manager Ryan West has a strong relationship and history with Pelinka, and would likely be considered a significant part of a new front-office regime, league sources said.
+Lakers assistant general manager Ryan West has a strong relationship and history with Pelinka, and will likely be considered a significant part of the new front-office regime, league sources said.

-For the Lakers to hire Pelinka – which would follow the Warriors’ blueprint on ex-agent Myers – there would need to be a process of him divesting from his Landmark Sports representation business.
+In taking the Lakers’ job – which follows the Warriors’ blueprint on ex-agent Myers – Pelinka is agreeing to divest from his Landmark Sports representation business.
 Pelinka’s client list includes Houston Rockets All-Star guard James Harden, Houston’s Eric Gordon and Golden State’s Andre Iguodala.

 Kupchak’s inability to complete a deal with Sacramento for All-Star center DeMarcus Cousins over the weekend played a part in the timing of the purge, league sources said.
 The Kings chose a New Orleans offer over the Lakers’ on Sunday night.